 Difference between pips and point/pipettes?

-Pips: A "pip" is the smallest price move that a currency pair can make.
+Pips: A "pip" is the second smallest price move that a currency pair can make.
 It's usually the fourth decimal place in a currency pair.
-For example, if EURUSD changes from 1.12000 to 1.12010, it moved one pip.
+For example, if EURUSD changes from 1.12000 to 1.12010, it moves one pip.